About Aquetza

 Who Can Attend?

-We are seeking 52 high school students who have strong ties to Chicana/o and Latina/o communities throughout Colorado as program participants.
-Eligible applicants are students in 9th through 11th grade during the 2023-24 school year who have shown potential or interest in leadership, creative expression and a deep concern for the social/educational issues prevalent in their home communities.
-We are targeting a group of students who represent a diverse range of ages, genders, academic levels, and geographic location throughout the state.
+We are seeking 52 high school students from across Colorado who are interested in exploring community, culture, and interdisciplinary learning as program participants.
+Eligible applicants are students in 9th through 11th grade during the 2025-2026 school year who have shown potential or interest in leadership, creative expression, and a deep concern for the social/educational issues prevalent in their home communities.
+We are targeting a group of students who represent a diverse range of ages, genders, academic levels, and geographic locations throughout the state.
 Target regions include: the Denver/Aurora metro region, the North Metro region, Boulder Valley, Pueblo, Weld County and the Eastern Plains, the San Luis Valley and Alamosa, and the Western Slope.

 Specifically, we hope to draw youth who: